-If you can namedrop someone who’s a recognized authority in their field or even a known celebrity who can endorse you or your product, and do it in an ethical and logical way, do so.
-Or better, ask them and let them do the talking for you.
+If you can namedrop someone who’s a recognized authority in their field or even a known celebrity who can endorse you or your product, and do it in an ethical and logical way, by all means, do so.
+Or better, ask them and let them do the talking for you if possible.

 Authoritative endorsements are powerful.
 A direct endorsement is one in which an authority directly endorses the product.
 But an indirect one is one in which there is perceived authority, or that the authority is implied, such as “9 out of 10 dentists agree.”

-Evidential proof is evidence that compels us to accept an assertion as true.
-According to the dictionary, it’s “a convincing or persuasive demonstration; or determination of the quality of something by testing or trial.”
+According to the dictionary, evidence is “information that compels the acceptance of an assertion as true.”
+It can also be “a convincing or persuasive demonstration, or the determination of the quality of something by testing or trial.”

-Therefore, anything that can prove or test the validity of a claim, result, or promise, and anything that can justify, backup, or support a claim, in any way, is evidential proof.
-Like demonstrations, samples, trials, studies, tests, etc.
+Therefore, anything that can test and confirm the validity of a claim, result, or promise, and anything that can justify, backup, or support a claim, in any way, is evidential proof — like demonstrations, samples, trials, studies, tests, etc.

-The author of Nothing Down, was challenged to prove his claim that his book can teach you to buy a property with no upfront money or collateral.
-So in a PR stunt, he was randomly dropped him in the middle of nowhere with only $100 for food and water, and within 24 hours he bought several properties with nothing down.
+Robert Allen, the author of Nothing Down, was challenged to prove his claim that his book can teach you to buy a property with no upfront money or collateral.
+So in a PR stunt, he was randomly dropped in the middle of nowhere with only $100 for food and water.
+Within 24 hours he bought not one but several properties with nothing down.

 Putting your claims to the test is evidential proof.
 This is similar to “controlled tests.”
 I’m not talking about the marketing kind.
-I mean tests that actually validate the process, the product, the results, the claims, etc.
+I mean tests that actually validate the process, product, results, claims, etc.

-You can do hard tests or soft tests.
-Hard tests are where you actually test your product to measure its quality.
-Soft tests are tests that do not directly validate the product but a certain attribute, such as to prove an important benefit and drive home a key point.
+Hard tests are where you physically and directly test your product to measure its quality.
+Soft tests are tests or trials that do not directly validate the product but a certain attribute, such as to prove an important benefit and drive home a key point.

-In the infomercial for a synthetic car oil called DuraLube, they had cars put up on cinder blocks, drained them completely of oil, and had the motor run until it seized.
+For instance, in the infomercial for a synthetic car oil called DuraLube, they had cars put up on cinder blocks, drained them completely of oil, and had the motor run until it completely seized.
 To fix the engine, one would have to invest in costly mechanical work and replace the engine altogether.

-Then they added one small bottle of DuraLube, drained it once more, and started the car, which was running on DuraLube’s residue.
+Then they added one small bottle of DuraLube and drained it once more, leaving only DuraLube’s residue and nothing more.
 Not only did the car start without any problems, but an elapsed timer showed the motor ran for hours without fail.

-That’s where anecdotes, stories, analogies, examples, metaphors, and personal accounts help to not only expand on and solidify the proof given, but also relate them to the reader and increase their level of appreciation.
+That’s where anecdotes, analogies, examples, metaphors, and personal accounts help to not only expand on and solidify the proof given but also relate them to the reader and increase their level of appreciation.

-My late wife didn’t just list all the medical details and explained what they meant.
-She told them in the form of a story, and included a few metaphors to help her readers understand and appreciate what it meant to her.
+My late wife didn’t just list all the medical details of her cancer and explained what they meant.
+She told them in the form of a story and included a few metaphors to help her readers appreciate what it meant to her.
 It made the proof more real and concrete.

-People tend to assume an idea is valid not by its objective evidence but by its popularity, following, or acceptance by others.
+People tend to assume an idea is valid by its popularity, following, or acceptance by others.
 The more people talk about it, endorse it, or buy it, the assumption is the more valid and relevant it must be.

-Forms of social proof include testimonials, case studies, sales numbers, clientele size, number of endorsements, fan base size, and so forth.
-The more real you make them, the more believable they are (such as testimonials with audio, video, pictures, signatures, screenshots, graphs, etc).
+Forms of social proof include testimonials, endorsements, reviews, ratings, case studies, sales numbers, clientele size, fan base size, and so forth.
+The more authentic you make them, the more believable they are (such as testimonials with audio, video, pictures, signatures, screenshots, graphs, etc).